la2050/challenge/partners.markdown

 ---

 <h1>
- The My LA2050 Grants Challenge would not be possible without the support of our incredible partner organizations.
+ PARTNERS
 </h1>

 ## Our Partners

-About partnerships
+The My LA2050 Grants Challenge would not be possible without the support of our incredible partners.

 **2020 Evaluators: Social Venture Partners Los Angeles**